Energy transfer and vortex structures: Visualizing the incompressible turbulent energy cascade: Time-dependent flows: energy transfer in interacting vortex tubes.

-Fig.~\ref{fig:3} illustrates the evolution of the two tubes during the phase where the dissipation rate strongly increases.
-Fig.~\ref{fig:3}a shows the energy transfer, $\mathcal{T}_{PQ}$ in Fourier space, whereas Fig.~\ref{fig:3}b shows the development of the instabilities through volumetric visualizations of the vorticity modulus.
-At the earliest time shown ($t = 1.1$), the instability is just starting to develop, and little energy transfer is taking place.
-At the intermediate time, $t = 1.33$, the most pronounced transfer is between the band $ P = 1$ and the band $ Q = 3$.
-This corresponds to a wavelength equal to roughly $1/8$ the size of the computational box, which is essentially the wavelength emerging from the instability.
-The trend seen at $t = 1.33$ intensifies at a later time ($t = 1.50$).
-The energy transfer also involves other pairs of modes, which all correspond to energy transfer toward smaller scales.
+Fig.~\ref{fig:3} illustrates the evolution of the two tubes during the phase where the dissipation rate strongly increases, before a turbulent, $k^{-5/3}$ energy spectrum develops.
+Fig.~\ref{fig:3}(a) shows the integrated energy transfer rate, $T_{K,Q}$ in Fourier space, whereas Fig.~\ref{fig:3}(b) shows the development of the instabilities through volumetric visualizations of the vorticity modulus, $\omega(\mathbf{x})$.
+At the earliest time shown ($t = 50.0$), the instability begins to develop, as indicated by the perturbations in the vortex cores, and little energy transfer occurs across scales.
+At the intermediate time, $t = 60.3$, the most pronounced transfer is between the band $I_1$ and the band $I_3$.
+This corresponds to a wavelength equal to roughly $1/8$ the size of the computational box, which corresponds to the perturbation wavelength from the instability.
+At a later time $t = 68.3$, the energy transfer also encompasses other pairs of modes at higher wavenumbers, which all correspond to energy transfer toward smaller scales.
+These transpire in adjacent shells, i.e. $I_K\to I_Q$ with $Q =K+1$, similar to what was observed in the previous section for the case of homogeneous isotropic turbulence.